Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

 to see if it can be descaled.
-It's no surprise that descaling tends to offer far better lineart than usual resampling does.
+It's no surprise that descaling tends to offer far better lineart than usual rescaling does.

 However, descaling is not always an option.
 The worse your source is,
 the less likely it is that
-descaling will be a better alternative to a simple resample.
+descaling will yield better results than a simple resample.
 If you've got a source
 full of broken gradients
 or noise patterns,